 Has your furnace stopped putting out heat?
-You may be able to troubleshoot the issue yourself and avoid having to replace your furnace.
-Try performing the simple tasks below to repair your furnace in just minutes.
+You may be able to troubleshoot the probelm yourself.
+Try the simple tasks below to repair your furnace in just minutes.

 The thermostat is the best place to begin.
-Follow each of these steps in the order listed until you reach the one that works:
+Follow these steps in the order listed until you fine one that works:

 - Confirm the thermostat is turned on and switched to the “Heat” setting.

 - Adjust the temperature to at least 5° higher than the current room temperature and listen for the furnace to start.

 - Check that thermostat programming is operational and properly set: * Make sure displayed date and time are correct. * Replace the battery and then confirm the thermostat hasn’t reverted to a default program. * Bypass program settings to see if the furnace can function manually.

 Does your heating or cooling system need repair or maintenance?
 Or are you ready for a new air conditioner or heater?
 Sears Home Services can help.Learn more about HVAC services

 A blower that runs without heat likely indicates the filters are too dirty for enough air to pass through, which causes the heat exchanger to switch off prematurely.
 Most furnace manufacturers recommend you install new air filters every 1-3 months, especially during the coldest half of the year.
 Consult the owner’s manual to locate the filter, the filter’s dimensions, and how to replace it.

 Check for Power

 Power to the furnace can be controlled through either a shutoff switch or a circuit breaker.
 A switch is typically located right on the furnace or on a nearby wall.
 Flip the switch to determine if power returns to the furnace.